 On June 3, the playhouses are finally reopened by order of the London Council.
 They have been closed since September of 1592.
-Shakespeare heads back to London where he becomes a partner (a “sharer”) in the Lord Chamberlain’s Men, possibly using the money he just received from Southampton.
+Shakespeare heads back to London where he becomes a partner (a “sharer”) in the Lord Chamberlain’s Men (formerly Lord Strange’s Servants), possibly using the money he just received from Southampton.
 The Chamberlain’s Men is a prestigious acting company headed by James Burbage and his sons, Cuthbert and Richard.
 They are partly funded and protected through the patronage of Lord Hunsdon, the Queen’s Chamberlain.

 Shakespeare rents lodgings in the parish of St. Helen’s Bishopsgate, within walking distance of the three chief playhouses where the Lord Chamberlain’s Men will perform: the Theatre, the Curtain, and the Cross Keys Inn on Gracechurch Street.
 At first, however, both the Lord Chamberlain’s Men and the Lord Admiral’s Men share Henslowe’s performance space at Newington Butts.
 The Chamberlain’s Men’s opening show there is The Taming of the Shrew.

 Richard III premieres later this summer.
 With Richard Burbage in the title role, the show is a big hit.
 (One of the historical characters portrayed in the play is William Catesby, Robert’s great-great-great-grandfather.)